Prestonhall31/IMDb-DataSet-PythonNotebooks/README.md

 ## Conclusion

-This data analysis project provided insights into the TMDb Movies Dataset, focusing on revenue trends and prominent lead actors.
+This data analysis project provided insights into the IMDb Movies Dataset, focusing on revenue trends and prominent lead actors.
 While the findings are informative, it's essential to remember that further research and analysis are required to draw more definitive conclusions.

 Feel free to explore the code and analysis notebooks for more details on the methodology and specific findings.